natcap/invest.users-guide/source/coastal_blue_carbon.rst

 **Outputs**

-1. **LULC Transition Effect on Carbon Emissions (CSV)**: This transition matrix describes the direct and rate at which carbon-dioxide moves.
-The top row represents the source lulc-class, and the left-most column represents the destination lulc-class.
+1. **LULC Transition Effect on Carbon Emissions (CSV)**: This transition matrix indicates whether disturbance or accumulation occurs in a transition from one lulc class to another.
+The top row represents the source lulc class, and the left-most column represents the destination lulc class.
 Depending on the transition type, a cell will be prepopulated with one of the following: (empty), 'no-carbon-change', 'accumulation', 'disturbance'.
 It is up to the user to edit the 'disturbance' cells with the degree to which distance occurs due to the change.
 This is done by changing 'disturbance' to either 'low-impact-disturbance', 'med-impact-disturbance', or 'high-impact-disturbance'.

  ==========  =======  =======  ===
  lulc-class  <lulc1>  <lulc2>  ...